pierwill/ssn2018aarhus/aarhus.rst

    This document shows a different kind of predestination.
 It’s from the Wisonsin Department of Corrections and shows an algorithmic process for PAROLE based on a PROPRIETARY SYSTEM by a private contractor.

-   “Offender Life Cycle” even suggests a Godlike view of and power over one’s entire life.
+   “Offender Life Cycle: future outlook”: It even suggests a Godlike view of and power over one’s entire life.
+You see how easily the language of measurement and prediction bleeds into determination?

 ----